-The Funds (or their administrative agents) must report to the Internal Revenue Service ("IRS") and furnish to Fund shareholders (other than shareholders who hold their shares through a tax-advantaged arrangement such as a 401(k) plan or an individual retirement account) the cost basis and holding period information for Fund shares that are sold that were purchased on or after January 1, 2012.
+The Funds (or their administrative agents) must report to the IRS and furnish to Fund shareholders (other than shareholders who hold their shares through a taxqualified arrangement such as a 401(k) plan or an individual retirement account) the cost basis and holding period information for Fund shares that are sold that were purchased on or after January 1, 2012.
 If a Fund shareholder does not make a timely election among the available IRS-accepted cost basis methods, the Fund will use a default cost basis method for the shareholder.
 Fund shareholders should consult with their tax advisers concerning the most desirable IRS-accepted cost basis method for their tax situations.